midonet/midonet/docs/design-overview.md

 The Flow Controller also manages a Wildcarded flow table and offers its clients an interface for adding/removing wildcarded flows.

-The Flow Controller's per-flow statistics may be queried and used for other purposes than reclaiming space taken by unused flows.
-For example, they can be aggregated by the devices they traversed to meter bandwidth utilization on a virtual device or link.

 ### Simulations

-Simulations are one of the workflow phases managed by the DDA, they work purely at the virtual topology level (no knowledge of physical mappings) of actions
+Simulations are one of the workflow phases managed by the DDA, they work purely at the virtual topology level, no knowledge of physical mappings.

-Each simulation reads the VirtualTopologyActor shared state database for device state.
+Each simulation reads the VirtualTopologyActor's shared map of virtual devices.
 The simulations don't subscribe for device updates.
 Normally a simulation cannot know at the outset the entire set of devices it will need to simulate (and therefore query from the VTA) - more commonly, it will discover a new device it needs to simulate as soon as the previous device's simulation completes.